-Day 1: Bow Lake - Bow Hut
+Day 1: Bow Lake to Bow Hut

-Meet us at our office in Canmore at 8:00am for introductions, trip review and equipment issue and check.
+Meet us at our office in Canmore at 8:00 am for introductions, trip review, and equipment issue and check.
 After packing up, it’s an hour and a half drive north to Bow Lake where we commence the hike to Bow Hut.

-We start on the “tourist trail” which follows the lakeshore to the head of this turquoise colored lake then up the river flats beyond.
+We start on the “tourist trail” which follows the lakeshore to the head of this turquoise-coloured lake and then up the river flats beyond.
 The ‘tourist trail” experience finishes partway up a steep trail next to a small but spectacular gorge the river has cut into the limestone.
 Here the gorge is bridged by a gargantuan boulder which we use to gain the other side where the mountaineer’s trail starts.